To start using Inventory Planner and to get the most out of inventory forecasting, we recommend the following steps:

 Before using replenishment recommendations product lead times and days of stock should be configured.

-Days of stock is a period of time for which you’d like to have enough stock, or, in other words, the stock cover.
+Days of stock is a period of time for which you would like to have enough stock, or in other words, the stock cover.
+The days of stock is also your purchasing frequency.

-For this example Inventory Planner recommends you to purchase 36 units of the Mango dress that will arrive in 14 days if you place your purchase order today and will cover the following 30 days.
+For this example Inventory Planner recommends that you purchase 55 units of the Mango dress that will arrive in 14 days if you place your purchase order today.
+After arrival, this order will cover the following 30 days.

 The lead time usually depends on suppliers and it's easy to estimate.
 When in doubt add additional days in the lead time period.